xcore/sc_spi/module_spi_slave/doc/hw.rst

 app_spi_loopback_demo
 +++++++++++++++++++++

 Because SPI master devices are not particularly common XMOS does not have a development board with a suitable device.
-Accordingly the method used to develop and demosntrate the SPI slave is to use our SPI Master running in one logical core, with its ports looped back on the XK-1A to ports used by the SPI slave module, also running on the same XCore Tile, in a second logical core.
+Accordingly the method used to develop and demonstrate the SPI slave is to use our SPI Master running in one logical core, with its ports looped back on the XK-1A to ports used by the SPI slave module, also running on the same XCore Tile, in a second logical core.

 Example usage of this module can be found within the XSoftIP suite as follows: